-As stated in the general report (see General Report - Social Welfare), the responsible authority for beneficiaries of temporary protection and beneficiaries of International Protection who are unemployed but available for the job market is the Job Centre or Employment Office.
-For those who are registered as unemployable (due to the reached age of retirement or e.g. disabilities) the Social Welfare Office is responsible.
-Due to the obligation to reside in the municipality to which the beneficiaries have been allocated (see Movement and mobility), a beneficiary for temporary protection may only receive social benefits by the authority of the allocated municipality.184
+Bürgergeld,300 apply to all recipients, regardless of nationality.301 In cases where the penalty would result in exceptional hardship, a reduction will not be applied.
+Starting in 2024, the new regulations allow Jobcentres to fully suspend the Bürgergeld for up to two months if a recipient persistently refuses a reasonable job offer.302 This has been heavily criticised by legal scholars and human rights associations.303 For those who are registered as unemployable (due to the reached age of retirement or e.g., disabilities) the Social Welfare Office is responsible.

+Due to the obligation to reside in the municipality to which the beneficiaries have been allocated (see Movement and mobility), a beneficiary for temporary protection may only receive social benefits by the authority of the allocated municipality.304